 Faced with the challenge of testing a large and complex on‐highway vehicle, engineers from Integrated Test & Measurement knew it would take hundreds of channels…

 Obvious signs of fatigue — cracks at the corners of doors — had begun to surface on an in-service Railcar.
-A case study describing the structural testing.
+A railcar structural testing case study.

 The most common strain gauge installation configuration is a 350 ohm, quarter bridge.
 Quarter bridge installations a generally the easiest and most economical installation for determining structural strain levels.
 In the quarter bridge configuration a single element strain gauge is mounted in the principle axial or bending strain direction.